aashishyadavally/aashishyadavally.github.io/_pages/about.md

 For starters, my first name is pronounced  /	ɑ:ʃi:ʃ /.

-I am a fourth-year Ph.D. student in Computer Science at the University of Texas at Dallas.
-With [Dr. Tien N. Nguyen](https://personal.utdallas.edu/~tien.n.nguyen/research.html) as my research advisor, I am curently exploring problems at the intersection of Artificial Intelligence and Software Engineering, specifically to enable ***analysis of partial programs*** for improving security of software systems.
+I am a fifth-year Ph.D. student in Computer Science at the University of Texas at Dallas.
+With [Dr. Tien N. Nguyen](https://personal.utdallas.edu/~tien.n.nguyen/research.html) as my research advisor, I am curently exploring problems at the intersection of Artificial Intelligence and Software Engineering.
+In particular, I am interested in exploring the ability of *machine learning models in understanding program behaviors* - enabling the analysis of partial programs for improving security of software systems.
+Our work has received multiple best paper awards, including the **ACM SIGSOFT Distinguished Paper Award** at FSE 2024, and the **IEEE TCSE Distinguished Paper Award** at SANER 2022.

 Through my academic journey, I have been fortunate to work under the guidance of/with wonderful people and researchers in:
 <br/> &nbsp; [Dr. David Shaohua Wang](https://davidshaohuawang.wordpress.com/) is an Assistant Professor in the Department of Informatics, New Jersey Institute of Technology.